 Memoir, Correspondence, and Miscellanies: 4 volumes (1829, 1830)

-The Memoir, Correspondence, and Miscellanies: from the Papers of Thomas Jefferson was the first publication of Thomas Jefferson's papers after his death, and the only one available until Henry A. Washington's edition was published in 1853-1854.
+The Memoir, Correspondence, and Miscellanies: From the Papers of Thomas Jefferson was the first publication of Thomas Jefferson's papers after his death, and the only one available until Henry A. Washington's edition was published in 1853-1854.
 It was initially published by F. Carr in Charlottesville in 1829, with subsequent editions published in London, Boston, and Paris.
-The documents included were selected, transcribed and edited by Thomas Jefferson Randolph (Thomas Jefferson's oldest grandson), with the help of his mother and sisters, in an effort to take control of their grandfather's legacy and as a means to relieve some of the debt they'd been left with upon his death.
+The documents included were selected, transcribed, and edited by Thomas Jefferson Randolph (Thomas Jefferson's oldest grandson), with the help of his mother and sisters, in an effort to take control of their grandfather's legacy and as a means to relieve some of the debt they'd been left with upon Jefferson's death.
 They were somewhat successful in the first endeavor and not very successful in the second.
 The Memoir contains only a tiny portion of Jefferson's total body of correspondence and other papers, and was carefully edited by his family to avoid controversial subjects; they also made occasional errors in their transcriptions.

-- Print: See this title's record in Open WorldCat to locate a set of the Memoir, Correspondence, and Miscellanies in a library near you.
+Print: See this title's record in Open WorldCat to locate a set of the Memoir, Correspondence, and Miscellanies in a library near you.

-Online: Both the 1829 and 1830 editions of Memoir, Correspondence, and Miscellanies are available in Google Books (see our records for the 1829 and 1830 editions in the Thomas Jefferson Portal for links to all four volumes); the 1829 edition is available in the Hathi Trust Digital Library.
+Online: Both the 1829 and 1830 editions of Memoir, Correspondence, and Miscellanies are available in Google Books (for links to all four volumes, see our records for the 1829 edition and the 1830 edition in the Thomas Jefferson Portal).
+The 1829 edition is also available in the HathiTrust Digital Library.

 H. A. (Henry Augustine) Washington Edition: 9 volumes (1853-1854)

-Titled The Writings of Thomas Jefferson: Being his Autobiography, Correspondence, Reports, Messages, Addresses, and Other Writings, Official and Private: Published by the Order of the Joint Committee of Congress on the Library, from the Original Manuscripts, Deposited in the Department of State, this was the first major edition of Jefferson writings, published by Taylor & Maury in Washington, D.C.
+Titled The Writings of Thomas Jefferson: Being His Autobiography, Correspondence, Reports, Messages, Addresses, and Other Writings, Official and Private: Published by the Order of the Joint Committee of Congress on the Library, from the Original Manuscripts, Deposited in the Department of State, this was the first major edition of Jefferson writings, published by Taylor & Maury in Washington, D.C.
 It included only papers resident at the Library of Congress, and of those, only letters and documents considered to be "public" by staff at the Library of Congress.
 Unfortunately, this edition was done in a relatively hasty manner and the end product suffers from flawed transcriptions.
 Washington was also known to bowdlerize Jefferson's writings.